 At the time of appointment, the Director is explained in detail the compliances required from him under the Companies Act, 2013 and SEBI (LODR) Regulations, 2015 and other relevant regulations and his affirmations taken.
 By way of an introduction to the Company, the Chairman/CEO interacts with the newly appointed Director and explains the functioning of various divisions/departments, the Company's market share, governance and internal control processes and other relevant information pertaining to the Company's business.
-The above initiatives help the Director to understand the Company, its business and the regulatory framework in which the Company operates and equips him/her to effectively fulfil his role as a Director of the Company.
-The familiarization programme for Directors is also placed on the Company's website www.sbecsugar.com/ and can be accessed through the following link http://sbecsugar.com/.
+The above initiatives help the Director to understand the Company, its business and the regulatory framework in which the Company operates and equips him/her to effectively fulfil his/her role as a Director of the Company.
+The familiarization programme for Directors is also placed on the Company's website https://sbecsugar.com/contentFile/Investor/Notice%20for%20Shareholder/2022-23/Details%20of%20Familiarisation%20Programmes%20Indpendent%20Directors%20-%202022-23.pdf